jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

-Layering defensive visibility across artifacts, such as potentially malicious files, host commands and actions, and even network visibility and communication, remains necessary to catch even supposedly commodity adversaries in the current ecosystem.
+Layering defensive visibility across artifacts, such as potentially malicious files, host commands and actions, and even network visibility and communication, remains necessary to catch even supposedly “commodity” adversaries in the current ecosystem.
 Overall, the above recommendations must not take place in isolation, but rather need to be combined into an effective defense\-in\-depth posture for merely adequate security.
 As seen in